-It is run by Lachlann, Jess and Lisa, who are there every day to welcome students and visitors.
 Please drop by and say hello, volunteer, or sign up a child you know who would love to do a writing workshop!

 Growing up in Braybrook in the 1980s, Les Twentyman was known in the Western suburbs as a legendary social worker.
 His street outreach work changed the lives of many of the most disadvantaged young people in Australia.
 His Back to School program aims to help kids begin a new school year or term with books and resources.
 The program has directly assisted over 14,000 school students and over 300 University students.

 If you are a STUDENT with recent textbooks you no longer need, maybe you might want to consider donating them to another student through this program.

 If you are a PUBLISHER with books on school curricula, maybe you might want to consider donating some copies to Back to School.

 Room to Read is an innovative global non-profit founded on the belief that World Change starts with Educated Children®, envisioning a world in which all children can pursue a quality education that enables them to reach their full potential and contribute to their community and the world.